microsoft/Industry-Accelerator-Nonprofit/README.md

+> [!WARNING]
+> This repository is no longer being actively maintained and will be removed from GitHub on December 31, 2025.
+Partners and customers can continue to access the Common Data Model for Nonprofits and other open-source industry solutions on the [Microsoft Nonprofits](https://github.com/microsoft/Nonprofits) repository on GitHub or as a managed solution on the [Microsoft Cloud Solution Center](https://solutions.microsoft.com/Microsoft%20Cloud%20for%20Nonprofit).

 # Nonprofit Accelerator
 Hello ISVs, SIs, Partners and Nonprofits - Your success is our goal.
 This repository helps you to [connect](https://assetsprod.microsoft.com/en-us/isv-getting-started-connect.pdf), [extend](https://assetsprod.microsoft.com/en-us/isv-getting-started-extend.pdf), [build](https://assetsprod.microsoft.com/en-us/isv-getting-started-guide.pdf) and contribute to the Microsoft Nonprofit Accelerator.